TyRawls/healthcare-ai-patient-education-chatbot/docs/_build/html/_sources/about.rst.txt

    :alt: This is an image

-   ETL architecture for ingesting health-related data, performing transformations, and storing it in a vector database for reference by an AI chatbot utilizing Retrieval-Augmented Generation (RAG).
+   ETL architecture for ingesting health-related data, performing transformations, and storing it in a vector database for reference by an AI chatbot utilizing Retrieval-Augmented Generation (RAG)

 Data Extraction
 ---------------
 Health-related data was extracted from `MedlinePlus <https://medlineplus.gov/>`_ using Python.
-Utilizing `Boto3 <https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>`_, a Python library for interfacing with Amazon S3, the raw data was subsequently stored in an Amazon S3 bucket as a text file (.txt) for preprocessing purposes.
+Utilizing `Boto3 <https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>`_, a Python library for interfacing with `Amazon S3 <https://aws.amazon.com/pm/serv-s3/>_`, the raw data was subsequently stored in an Amazon S3 bucket as a text file (.txt) for preprocessing purposes.

 Data Transformation
 -------------------
-An Amazon Lambda function was used to preprocess the raw data in S3 into smaller chunks, ensuring it met the token constraints for vector embedding.
+An `AWS Lambda <https://aws.amazon.com/pm/lambda/>_` function was used to preprocess the raw data in S3 into smaller chunks, ensuring it met the token constraints for vector embedding.
 The processed data was then staged in another S3 bucket.

 Data Loading
 ------------